inductiva/inductiva/inductiva/coastal/README.md

 output.render(movie_path="movie_path.mp4")
 ```

-To avoid having to download any data for now, we will start by run a simulation
-on synthetic bathymetry, that is procedurally generated using the API.
+Let's go in depth to each of the steps in the example above.

 We start by generating a random bathymetry.
+This bathymetry is defined in a
+100x100 grid, that represent a domain 100m wide and 100m long:
 ```python
 import inductiva